 We have a long-standing interest in surgery of the airway, and successfully perform tracheal resections and have treated some cases of trachea-oesophageal fistula.
 There is a comprehensive endobronchial airway service which is offered jointly by surgeons and physicians and we are able to offer cryotherapy, endobronchial resection, flexible and rigid bronchoscopy, and stenting.

-Tumors and cysts occur in the mediastinum and we offer a range of operations.
+Tumors and cysts occur in the mediastinum (the region located between the lungs that contains all the principal tissues and organs of the chest except the lungs) and we offer a range of operations for these patients.

 Some people with mestastases to the chest may benefit from resection of these tumors.
-Each case is very carefully assessed to allow the best decision to be made for the patient.
+Each case is very carefully assessed by a range of multidiscplinary staff to allow the best decision to be made for the patient.

 Sarcomas are a form of tumour which have particular requirements.
 We work with oncologists who also have a special interest in this area, again with the aim of getting the best results.